-CMI 16 45 D liesel Quali ficatio ons (1 .5 cr)

-F

-c
+CMI 1645 Diesel Qualifications (1.5 cr)

 This course meets or exceeds the training requirements of the U.S. Department of Labor, Mine Safety and Health Administration (Title 30, Code of Federal Regulations 75.1915) for the training, qualification, and retraining of persons who perform specified work on diesel equipment.
 This course is a collaborative effort between the college instructors and the employees of the mine operator.
 This variable-credit course is offered in 1-, 2- and 3-day versions.
 The content is site specific and varies to meet the requirements of the individual mine operators' training plans.
 PREREQUISITE: As determined by the requirements of Title 30, CFR, 75.1915; MSHA-approved training plans; continuing health and safety education; and/or established training procedures.
 Lecture.
 Variable.
 Repeatable 3 times.